So You Want to Buy a School to Live In? We Can Help!

 Zoning laws are specific to local needs and are created and enforced by local governments.
 The process to change a property’s zoning can be lengthy and expensive and includes applications and public hearings.
 But some cities have made the process easier by including provisions for adaptive reuse along with suggestions for how a building can be repurposed.

-In Detroit’s quest to sell the school district’s vacant property, the Detroit City Planning Commission voted to recommend the approval of a School Building Adaptive Reuse Ordinance that would make it easier to rezone the properties that it sold.
+In Detroit’s quest to sell the school district’s vacant property, the Detroit City Planning Commission voted to recommend the approval of a School Building Adaptive Reuse Ordinance that would make it easier to rezone the properties it sold.

 Other buildings suited to adaptive reuse